 Members of a committee of the Board may participate in a meeting of the committee by means of a conference, telephone, electronic network, or similar communications equipment if all persons participating can communicate at the same time.
 Participation in a meeting by such means constitute presence in person at the meeting.

-Powers and Duties of Officers.
-Subject to the control of the Board of Directors, all officers as between themselves and the Society shall have such authority and perform such duties in the management of the Society as may be provided by the Board and, to the extent no so provided, as generally pertain to the respective offices.
+Section 5.04 Powers and Duties of Officers.
+Subject to the control of the Board of Directors, all officers as between themselves and the Society shall have such authority and perform such duties in the management of the Society as may be provided by the Board and, to the extent not so provided, as generally pertain to the respective offices.

 The Board may require agents or employees to give security for the faithful performance of their duties.